-- Was this turned in/uploaded in the correct file format? - The paper is correctly formatted?
-(MLA) - The paper is turned in on time? - The paper is developed to the required minimum length?
+- Was this turned in/uploaded in the correct file format? - Is the paper is correctly formatted?
+(MLA) - Is the paper is turned in on time? - Is the paper is developed to the required minimum length?
 (3 pages)

 Focus

 • Does the essay communicate one dominate impression?